laravel/lumen-docs/installation.md

 #### Additional Configuration

 Lumen needs almost no other configuration out of the box.
 You are free to get started developing!
-However, you may wish to review the `config/app.php` file and its documentation.
-It contains several options such as `timezone` and `locale` that you may wish to change according to your application.

 You may also want to configure a few additional components of Lumen, such as: